The Crocker Innovation Fellows program was founded in 2011 and funded by Gary and Ann Crocker.

 Chia-Chi Teng Information Technology

-Chia-Chi Teng, Associate Professor of School of Technology, earned a bachelor's degree in electrical engineering from the National Tsing Hua University at Hsinchu, Taiwan in 1985, earned a master's and Ph.D degree in electrical engineering from the University of Washington in 1993 and 2007.
+Chia-Chi Teng, innovator and mentor, earned a bachelor's degree in electrical engineering from the National Tsing Hua University at Hsinchu, Taiwan in 1985, earned a master's and Ph.D degree in electrical engineering from the University of Washington in 1993 and 2007.
 He was a software development engineer at Microsoft Corporation from 1989 to 2005.
 Professor Teng's research is in computer vision with related interests in medical imaging applications.
 Professor Teng is a member of the Church of Jesus Christ of Latter Day Saints.
 He served a mission in the Taiwan Taichung Mission from 1987 to 1989.